joeynguyen/vite-react-express-docker-boilerplate/README.md

-# Vite React Express Boilerplate
+# Vite React Express Docker Boilerplate

 > Quickly bootstrap a new project with Vite React Express Boilerplate.

-This boilerplate is a fork of [lmachens/vite-boilerplate](https://github.com/lmachens/vite-boilerplate), but replaces TypeScript with JavaScript and removes Storybook.
+This boilerplate is a fork of [lmachens/vite-boilerplate](https://github.com/lmachens/vite-boilerplate), but replaces TypeScript with JavaScript, adds Docker, and removes Storybook.

-This boilerplate contains all the tools you need to build a modern web app with JavaScript, React, Vite, and Express.
+This boilerplate contains all the tools you need to build a modern web app with Vite, Docker, React, and Express.
 You can use it to quickly bootstrap your project.

 ESLint, stylelint, prettier, husky and lintstaged are configured to give you a solid development experience.